Conscientious objection to abortion: Europe

-Conscientious objection is granted in 22 member states of the European Union plus the United Kingdom, Norway and Switzerland.
-It is not granted in Sweden, Finland, Bulgaria, Iceland, or Turkey.
+Conscientious objection is granted in 25 member states of the European Union plus the United Kingdom, Norway and Switzerland.
+It is not granted in Sweden, Finland, Iceland, or Turkey.
 The right of member states to enact legislation that limit the right to conscientious objection to abortion was upheld by the European Court of Human Rights in March 2020.

 Croatia

 Doctors and other medical personnel have the right to conscientious objection.
 Rada Borić (Women's Network Croatia) has argued that it is given more prominence than the women's right to abortion, thus making it difficult.
 On February 21, 2017, the Constitutional Court ordered the Parliament to enact new abortion law within two years, introducing educational and preventive measures to make abortion an exception and not a rule, and to regulate conscientious objection.

 Czech Republic

 In the Czech Republic since 2011, doctors and medical personnel can choose not to provide abortion care or prescribe any contraceptive (called Výhrada svědomí).
 However, if a doctor refuses to provide abortion care they have to refer the patient to another doctor who can.